tobe-core/tobe-core/README.md

 # Hi there 👋
 ### This is *Tobe*
-- 🔭 I'm currently working on apps to automatize Linux functionalities
+- 🔭 I'm currently working on apps to automatize Linux functionalities.
-- 🌱 All repos are mainly for me for backup and have it all organized, but wanted to share how it is
+- 🌱 All repos are mainly for me for backup and have it all organized, but wanted to share how it is.
-- 🗓️ Take a look at the project [Hyprland Work](https://github.com/users/tobe-core/projects/7) where I share what I'm actively working on
+- 🗓️ Take a look at the project [Hyprland Work](https://github.com/users/tobe-core/projects/7) where I share what I'm actively working on.
-- ⚡ Fun fact: My code is the worst
+- ⚡ Fun fact: My code is the worst.

 <!--
 **tobe-core/tobe-core** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.